 Banks, A., 2009.
 A Nature inspired guidance system for unmanned autonomous vehicles employed in a search role.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: